B2Opt: Learning to Optimize Black-box Optimization with Little Budget: B2Opt

-\paragraph{Loss Function} B2Opt attempts to search for individuals with high quality based on the available information.
+B2Opt attempts to search for individuals with high quality based on the available information.
 The loss function tells how to obtain the parameters of B2Opt to generate individuals closer to the optimal solution by maximizing the difference between the initial population and the output population of B2Opt.
-The following loss function $l_i(X^0, f(x|\omega), \theta)$ is employed \cite{anonymous2023decn},
+The following loss function $l_i(X^0, f(x|\omega), \theta)$ is employed,

 where $\theta$ denotes parameters of B2Opt ($E$).
-Eq. \ref{eq:14} calculates the average fitness difference between the input and output, further normalized within $[0, 1]$.
-To encourage B2Opt to explore the fitness landscape, for example, the constructed Bayesian posterior distribution over the global optimum \cite{cao2020bayesian} can be added to Eq. \ref{eq:14}.
-Since the derivatives of functions in the training dataset are available, we can obtain the gradient information of Eq. \ref{eq:14} for the training process.
-Also, we can employ REINFORCE \cite{williams1992simple} to approximate these derivatives.
+Equation (\ref{eq:14}) calculates the average fitness difference between the input and output, further normalized within $[0, 1]$.
+To encourage B2Opt to explore the fitness landscape, for example, the constructed Bayesian posterior distribution over the global optimum \cite{cao2020bayesian} can be added to Eq. (\ref{eq:14}).
+We have three ways to train B2Opt: \begin{enumerate} \item When we can construct a differentiable proxy function of the objective function, we use the gradient information of Eq. (\ref{eq:14}) to train B2Opt. \item When it is difficult to construct differentiable surrogate functions of the objective function, we can use REINFORCE \cite{williams1992simple} to estimate these derivatives. \item We can use ES \cite{vicol2021unbiased} to train B2Opt.
+Here, we focus on introducing the training of B2Opt through the first method. \end{enumerate}

-\paragraph{Training B2Opt}
+\subsubsection{Training B2Opt}

 We then train B2Opt under a supervised mode.
 Since the gradient is unnecessary during the test process, B2Opt can solve BBO problems.
 To prepare B2Opt to learn a balanced performance upon different optimization problems, we design a loss function formulated as follows: